Skip to content

 Rebalance RTX Corporation (RTX) and Decrease Microchip Technology (MCHP)

+We rebalanced our position in RTX Corporation to a weight of 1.25% and decreased our position in Microchip Technologies to a weight of 1.25% in Brookmont's Dividend Growth and Core Dividend Strategies.
 We have recently made the following changes to better align it with an uncertain and volatile macroeconomic environment.
 Following Liberation Day, major indices plunged and bordered on bear market territory.
 However, since then, we have seen almost a complete recovery in stock prices.
 The full impact of most of the retaliatory tariffs were suspended, however there have not been any definitive agreements with major trade partners signed, and the volatility of policy rhetoric from the administration has persisted.
 We believe that on a broad market level, this recovery is overly optimistic and not currently justified by existing information.

 Rebalance Novo Nordisk (NVO) and Gilead Sciences (GILD)